-Senior Vice President and Editor-in-Chief, ESPN
+Senior Vice President and Editor-in-Chief, ESPN The Undefeated

 Kevin Merida joined ESPN in November 2015 as senior vice president and editor-in-chief of “The Undefeated,” ESPN’s media platform that explores the intersections of sports, race and culture.
 He is responsible for the site’s editorial direction, tone and policies, and provides oversight and strategy leadership for key initiatives undertaken by “The Undefeated.”